ianforrest/portfolio/src/pages/blog/2021-04-26-headless-cmses-in-laypersons-terms.md

 ![A Sketch Of A Monster With A Cat Head](/img/cat-monster-1.jpg "Cat Monster")

-![A Sketch Of A Headless Monster Carrying Multiple Heads](/img/cat-monster-2.jpg "Headless Cat Monster")

 Cat monster with a traditional CMS is all part of the same entity.

 Once cat monster’s head is removed from their body, however, they gain flexibility to have as many heads as they want.

+![A Sketch Of A Headless Monster Carrying Multiple Heads](/img/cat-monster-2.jpg "Headless Cat Monster")

 Cat monster can now use the data from their body (a single headless CMS) as the content for any product they want: an iPhone app, an Android app, a smart TV app, a product marketing website and a company intranet.

-That starts to look pretty attractive for a company that wants to futureproof the content they invest in creating.
+That starts to look pretty attractive for a company that wants to future-proof the content they invest in creating.
 The best way to build a website always starts with an “it depends,” but there is absolutely a right choice and a wrong choice for companies with complexities and varied consumption points for the data produced by their CMS.
 I’d run, and not walk, to a headless CMS if that sounds like your organization.

 Some common headless CMSes: [Contentful](https://www.contentful.com/), [GraphCMS](https://graphcms.com/), [Strapi](https://strapi.io/), [Sanity](https://www.sanity.io/), and even [Shopify](https://www.shopify.com/) and [WordPress](https://wordpress.org/) *can* be headless CMSes, too.